The Museum is performing routine maintenance, some areas may be unavailable during your visit.

 The Museum accepts historical items that fill an identified need in the Army’s artifact collection.
 Items accepted into the collection will be preserved and cared for in perpetuity by the Army.

-To request that an item of historical significance be considered for donation to the Museum or to the U.S. Army’s historical collection, please begin by completing the donate request form: Download the Donation Request Form.
+To request that an item of historical significance be considered for donation to the Museum’s historical collection, please begin by completing the artifact donation form: Download the Artifact Donation Form.
 Please try to be as thorough as possible when describing the item(s) in question and their historical provenance.
-Please submit this form, along with images, via email to the Exhibits Division.
+Please submit this form, along with high-resolution digital images, via email to the Exhibits Division at email@example.com.

 Once the Museum receives a donation proffer, the Exhibits Division staff internally review it.
 Items that meet an identified need in the scope of collection will be presented to the U.S. Army Center of Military History’s Collection Committee for review.
 A National Museum Exhibits Division staff member will contact you directly once a decision has been made or if more information is needed.